School employee in Ohio forced girl, 9, to eat waffles from trash can, lawsuit claims - NewsBreak

 The incident violated several of the student’s constitutional rights, according to the lawsuit, which also claims the 9-year-old was targeted because she’s African American.
 The suit further alleges the district failed to properly train its staff.

-“The number-one goal here is to make sure no other child goes through what our client’s child has gone through,” Klebanow said.‘She was upset with her order’: Woman charged for allegedly firing gun in Wendy’s drive-thru
+“The number-one goal here is to make sure no other child goes through what our client’s child has gone through,” Klebanow said.‘Anybody missing a baby?’
+Woman finds toddler alone outside, says day care was unaware

 A spokesperson for the Lorain City Schools said it has placed two staff members on leave as it investigates.